You won’t be short of incredible places to see during this road trip!

 Distance: 458 km (284 miles) | Time without stops: 6 hours

 This is one of the longer drives on my South Island Road trip itinerary.
 The 458 km will take you about five hours to complete.
-However, there are a number of interesting places to stop along the way.
+However, there are some interesting places to stop along the way.

 The best places to stop are undoubtedly the two glaciers, Franz Josef and Fox.
 Both are incredible sights, it doesn’t matter which one you stop at.
 You could even visit both if you wish!